willp240/antinullh/HOWTO.md

 > python utils/submitCondor.py makeFixedOscTree output_dir -r /path/to/this/repo/ -e /path/to/env/file/ -f cfg/fit_config.ini-o cfg/oscgrid.ini -w walltime

 Once the tree is made, the it finds the fit that had the best LLH, and reruns that fit with the `save_outputs` bool in the fit config set to true.
+The covariance matrix from this fit is saved along with the tree of fit results.

 <h4>plotFixedOscLLH</h4>